-The NSPR and NSS sources in mozilla-central are maintained by the NSPR and NSS teams and always taken from exports of CVS tags.
+The NSPR and NSS sources in mozilla-central are maintained by the NSPR and NSS teams and always taken from exports of HG tags.
 Do not check in individual changes.
-If you check in an individual change by mistake, your change will be lost when the NSPR and NSS teams push a new static CVS tag to mozilla-central.
+If you check in an individual change by mistake, your change will be lost when the NSPR and NSS teams push a new HG tag to mozilla-central.

 If NSPR or NSS must be upgraded to a new static tag, follow this procedure:

 - Before starting, make sure your local repository is updated to mozilla-central tip and that there are no local changes: